Support Centre

 • such access is prohibited or restricted by law; or

-• it may possibly cause damage to the life or body of a third party, or improperly violate the property, and other interests of a third party.
+• it may cause damage to the life or body of a third party, or improperly violate the property, and other interests of a third party.

 The PIPA Enforcement Decree specifies that the data subject may request access to any of the following information from the data handler: